Some quadratic inequalities on product varieties: Abstract

 \section{Abstract}

-We prove some positivity results on the coefficients in the complexified Hilbert polynomial of a semi-stable object.
-After applying these results on the classical slope stability conditions, we get sequences of quadratic inequalities for semi-stable objects on product varieties.
+Given a (weak) stability condition $\sigma$ on a smooth projective variety X, we can construct a family of stability conditions $\sigma_t$ on $X\times S$ for any smooth projective variety $S$ and any real number $t\geq 0$ as in \cite{Stabilityconditionsonproductvarieties}.
+In this paper, we prove that any $\sigma_t$ semi-stable object on $X\times S$ satisfies a sequence of quadratic inequalities.
+If $\sigma$ is the classical slope stability condition, we get sequences of quadratic inequalities for slope semi-stable objects on product varieties.
 The leading quadratic inequality can be viewed as a weak version of Bogomolov's inequality holding in arbitrary characteristics.